gutierrezfredo/wp-functions/README.md

 add_filter('body_class', 'category_id_class');
 ```

-# Changes the text in Thank you page after checkout (Woocommerce)
+# Changes the text in Thank you page after checkout on Woocommerce
 ```php
 /**
  * Changes the text in Thank you page after checkout (Woocommerce)